-Dilated cardiomyopathy is a condition of the heart muscle.
+Dilated cardiomyopathy is a condition caused by weakness of the heart muscle.
 The heart becomes enlarged (dilates) and pumps blood less well.
-Symptoms vary according to the severity of the condition.
-Treatment depends on the type of symptoms and whether complications develop.
+Symptoms vary according to severity and the treatment depends on the type of symptoms and whether any complications develop.
 Some forms of dilated cardiomyopathy run in families.

 Understanding the normal heart